DataFire/Integrations/integrations/generated/visagecloud/README.md

   * pictureURL `string`: The URL of the picture, assuming it is served by a third party server.
 Server should be accesible from the Internet or through another netwoek by VisageCloud infrastructure
   * picture `string`: The multipart/form-data version of the image, in case a direct upload is used.
 At least one of picture or pictureURL must be present
   * algorithmVersion `string` (values: V1, V2): Algorithm version (V2 is more performant but not backward compatible)
+  * autoRotate `boolean`: Auto-rotate to find flipped or rotate faces
   * skipEXIF `boolean`: Skip EXIF rotation procesing
   * waitForPictureUpload `boolean`: Waits until the picture is successfully uploaded, before returning the response back the the client
   * filters `array`: [For advanced users only] Change feature filters for robustness of feature extraction.
 Tweaking this parameter may affect per